elysahall/aws-cli/awscli/topics/s3-config.rst

 **Default** - ``false``

-If set to ``true``, will direct all Amazon S3 requests to the dual IPv4 / IPv6 endpoint for the configured region.
+If set to ``true``, directs all Amazon S3 requests to the dual IPv4 / IPv6 endpoint for the configured region.
 This option is mutually exclusive with the ``use_accelerate_endpoint`` option.